Skip to content

 Graph

-A declarative description of a workflow: a list of nodes plus the directed edges between their exit routes.
+A declarative description of a workflow: a list of nodes, where each node's typed params carry both its configuration and its exit wiring, plus a start node name.
 Built client-side with the graph builder APIs, validated server-side at agent creation.
 Compilation failures surface as error 3003 (see error codes).

 Node

 A single unit of computation within a graph.
-Each node has a typed parameter struct, one or more named exit routes, and well-defined side effects on the dialog.
-The six built-in node types are Generate, Instruction, Retrieve, Tool call, Canned response, and Human-message guardrail.
+Each node has a typed parameter struct containing both its configuration and one or more named exit fields, and well-defined side effects on the dialog.
+See Workflow Nodes for the full, current catalog of built-in node types.

 Exit route